hamna-moieez/FitMe/README.md

 # FitMe
-A calorie monitoring android application using intellegent food detector.
+A calorie monitoring android application using intelligent food detector.